Area Of Isosceles Triangle Without Height

 Comprehensive Overview

 At its core, an isosceles triangle is defined by having two sides of equal length.
-These equal sides are known as the legs, while the third side is referred to as the base.
+Now, these equal sides are known as the legs, while the third side is referred to as the base.
 The angles opposite the legs are also equal, a crucial property that underpins many of the area calculation methods.

 To appreciate the methods for finding the area without height, it’s essential to understand the basic area formula: